Brussels, Belgium – 11 & 12 July 2018

 - A meeting of NATO Heads of State and Government will be held on Wednesday 11 and Thursday 12 July 2018 in Brussels, Belgium.
 The meeting will be chaired by the NATO Secretary General and will include a short opening ceremony.

 - The Meeting will take place at the new NATO Headquarters on Boulevard Leopold III, 1110 Brussels.

 - An international media centre will open on site on 10 July 2018 at 09h00 and remain open around the clock until 13 July 2018 at 09h00 local time.
-Access to the media centre will be granted exclusively via the Accreditation Office, details of which will be provided in a second advisory later in June.
+Access to the media centre will be granted exclusively via the Accreditation Office, details of which are provided below.

 - All updates will be posted on the NATO website: www.nato.int.
 You can also follow us on twitter @NATOPress.

-- Applications for accreditation are now open and must be entered on line by clicking on the following link: https://my.hq.nato.int/, but without guaranty of being staffed or accepted for Summit participation.
+- Applications for accreditation are now closed.
+Late requests can be entered on line by clicking on the following link: https://my.hq.nato.int/, but without guaranty of being staffed or accepted for Summit participation.

-- The deadline for accreditation requests is 18h00 (Brussels time) on 27 June 2018.
-Questions can be directed to email@example.com.
+- The deadline for accreditation requests was 18h00 (Brussels time) on 27 June 2018.
+Questions can be directed to firstname.lastname@example.org after that date.

 - Opening hours of the NATO Summit Accreditation Office:

 - Additional information on how to access the two accreditation locations can be found here: https://chancellery.belgium.be/en/NATO#offices.

 - A specific media pass for the Summit will be delivered to all accredited media.
 The 2018 NATO permanent pass will NOT authorize access to the Headquarters during the Meeting.